TUMFTM/Wale-Net/README.md

 ## Deployment in Motion Planning Framework

-1. After packet installation import the Prediction class from  `mod_precition` e.g. with `from mod_prediction import WaleNet`.
+1. After installation import the Prediction class from  `mod_precition` e.g. with `from mod_prediction import WaleNet`.
 Available classes for predcition are:
     * `Prediction` for ground truth predictions, uncertainties are zero.
     * `WaleNet` for probability-based LSTM prediction.
 2. Initialize the class with a CommonRoad scenario with `predictor = WaleNet(<CommonRoad Scenario object>)`. *Optionally* provide a dictionary of [online_args](mod_prediction/configs/online/README.md) for the prediction with different models or for online learning*